Determinantal random subgraphs: Multivariate homogeneous real stable polynomials

-In view of the expression \eqref{eq:height-pairing} for the ratio of polynomials in terms of the Green function, one may wonder if there is an alternative proof of (this special case of) Amini's stability theorem based on the study of variations of the Green function when changing edge weights, and if his stability result extends to other ratios of multivariate polynomials, such as the ones appearing in Proposition~\ref{prop:ratio-kir} and Proposition~\ref{prop:ratio-sym}.
+In view of the expression \eqref{eq:height-pairing} for the ratio of polynomials in terms of the Green function, one may wonder if there is an alternative proof of (this special case of) Amini's stability theorem based on the study of variations of the Green function when changing edge weights in the limit of zero edge weights, and if his stability result extends to other ratios of multivariate polynomials, such as the ones appearing in Propositions~\ref{prop:egalitesconnexes} and \ref{prop:egalitesacycliques}.

+Let us be a bit more specific and ask a concrete question.
+For that matter, let us start with the following proposition.